DependoBuf/DependoBuf.github.io/docs/install.md

 ## Language server
 DependoBuf also has It's language server.
 To use it run `dbuf lsp`.
-Also there is a [plugin](https://marketplace.visualstudio.com/items?itemName=DependoBuf.dependobuf) in Visual Studio Code, that dramatically helps.
+Also there is a [plugin](https://marketplace.visualstudio.com/items?itemName=DependoBuf.dependobuf) in Visual Studio Code, that dramatically helps with editing .dbuf files.
 !!! failure
     Currently shoudn't work due change to API of dbuf.